 7. Values Fluctuate.
 How many times do you draft or pick up a player early in the season, just do drop them later, and then watch them blow up and have to pay a lot to get them back?
 You hear a fantasy expert say you should stash a player, and so you do.
 But then you hear about another player everyone is saying you should get, or you have to have someone to play during a bye week, so you drop the first player and pick up someone else.
 You had next to nothing invested in the first player and think you will not lose picking up the latest waiver wire star.
 Then the player you dropped has a big game and becomes the waiver wire flavor of the next week.
 It is hard to predict injuries and opportunity for backup players, but don’t be afraid to pay for someone that you dropped, that you think now has a better opportunity.

 8. Anticipate Players with Potential Values on the Rise, or at Positions you Need.
 I try to look at the roster of each of my teams on Sunday morning before games start each week.
 I pay special attention to bye weeks and the players on the end of my bench.
 If I know I am going to need a player for the following week at a certain position, I look at the players who are not going to start this week for my team.
 If I know I have to drop someone the following week, and I am not playing them the current week, it is smart to go ahead and pick up the player at the position of need the week before you need them.
 This way you can get in your waiver claim at the minimum number, and not have to worry about going through waivers the following week, when everyone else figures out they need players at those positions too.
-Looking ahead one week, or even two weeks, at a time will allow you to have a better selection of bye week fill-ins than owners who wait until the week they actually need the player.
+Looking ahead one week, or even two weeks, at a time will allow you to have a better selection of bye week fill-ins than managers who wait until the week they actually need the player.
 I also love to try to do two-for-one trades, where I give up two solid players for one good one, as this allows me to pick up one more flyer who may be needed in subsequent weeks.
 If there is a player on your waiver wire that you feel is about to break out, drop the disappointing player on the end of your bench Sunday morning and if the break out occurs, you will be in a great position, and if they don’t, you haven’t really lost anything.
 Just as in real football, you should always be churning the bottom of your roster looking for the next breakout player.
 Also, don't forget about Kickers and Defenses.